digitalocean/container-blueprints/DOKS-hardening/kubescape.md

 ![Game 2048 Reported Scan Controls](assets/images/game-2048-controls-list.png)

-After collecting all the information from the scan report, you can go ahead and edit the [deployment.yaml](https://github.com/digitalocean/kubernetes-sample-apps/blob/master/game-2048-example/kustomize/resources/deployment.yaml) file from your repo.
+After collecting all the information from the scan report, you can go ahead and edit the [deployment.yaml](https://github.com/digitalocean/kubernetes-sample-apps/blob/master/game-2048-example/kustomize/resources/deployment.yaml) file from your repo (located in the `game-2048-example/kustomize/resources` subfolder).
 The fixes are already in place, you just need to uncomment the last lines from the file.
-The `deployment.yaml` file should look like:
+The final `deployment.yaml` file should look like below:

 ```yaml
 ---